Hydroxyprogesterone (By injection)

 MakenaThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-You should not receive it if you had an allergic reaction to hydroxyprogesterone or if you have liver disease or a history of breast cancer or blood clots.
+You should not receive it if you had an allergic reaction to hydroxyprogesterone or castor oil, or if you have active liver disease or liver cancer, high blood pressure that is not controlled, unusual vaginal bleeding that has not been checked by a doctor, jaundice (yellow skin or eyes) caused by pregnancy, or a history of breast cancer or blood clots.

 How to Use This Medicine: